Multiplicative arithmetic functions and the generalized Ewens measure: Introduction

-\end{enumerate} \end{thm} The similarity of Theorem~\ref{thm:EKDG} and Theorem~\ref{thm:ewens} is most apparent for functions $\alpha$ where $\alpha(p) \approx \theta$.
+The similarity of Theorem~\ref{thm:EKDG} and Theorem~\ref{thm:ewens} is most apparent for functions $\alpha$ where $\alpha(p) \approx \theta$.
 It suggests an analogy between permutations chosen according to the Ewens measure and integers chosen according to multiplicative weights.

-The analogy between permutations and integers is a well-established one, see the surveys \cite[Ch.~1]{arratia2003} and \cite{granville2008anatomy}.
-The analogy leads to advancements both in permutations and in integers, see e.g. \cite{granville2006, granville2007, eberhard2016, eberhard2017}.
-This analogy always involves comparing a uniformly drawn integer in $[1,x]$ and a uniformly drawn permutation from $S_n$, where $n \approx \log x$.
-Our results suggest that the analogy persists even when the chosen measures are not uniform.
+We now discuss previous works.